ph4r05/devblog/_posts/2017-12-20-laravel-queues-optimization.markdown

 ## Summary

 The proposed methods can improve the system properties by assuring the job is run exactly once.
 If the database supports deadlock detection the system recovers quickly.
-However the older database versions will stall the queues significantly.
+However, the older database versions will stall the queues significantly.

 ## Optimistic locking

-The previous approach uses so called *pessimistic locking*.
-Pessimistic in a sense the caller assumes there will be a conflict on rows so it locks the relevant records for further update by exclusive lock.
+The previous approach uses so-called *pessimistic locking*.
+Pessimistic in a sense the caller assumes there will be a conflict on rows so it locks the relevant records for further update by the exclusive lock.
-Other concurrent transactions cannot read or modify the record due to exclusive lock.
+Other concurrent transactions cannot read or modify the record due to the exclusive lock.

 Optimistic locking does not use explicit locking mechanism by the database.
 The integrity is maintained via conditioning update by load time information.
-Lets demonstrate the it on the workers:
+Let's demonstrate it on the workers:

 ```sql
 ALTER TABLE jobs ADD COLUMN version int(10) unsigned NOT NULL DEFAULT 0;